 (Genital) Herpes

 Herpes is a sexually transmitted disease that is caused by a virus called the herpes simplex virus (HSV).
 Genital herpes is a frequent STD that affects a multitude of people.
-An unsettling fact about herpes is that a high number of affected individuals are not aware that have the disease at all.
+An unsettling fact about herpes is that a high number of affected individuals are not aware that they have the disease at all.

 There is no discernible cure for herpes but scientists have devised a treatment that can abate the symptoms of herpes and also greatly diminish the chances of spreading the ailment on to others if the individual is sexually active.